-It is vital for good health.
-The benefits of vitamin D are the nutrients in it play a key role in developing and maintaining healthy bones, teeth, muscles and a properly functioning immune system.
+Why we need vitamin D is that is vital for good health.
+A key benefit of vitamin D includes is that it supports a properly functioning immune system to fight infections.
+Other benefits of vitamin D include the nutrients within it playing a key role in developing and maintaining healthy bones, teeth, and muscles.

 Research has linked vitamin D to reducing the risk of some cancers.

-Furthermore, a number of studies also suggest it helps support a healthy heart, lungs and brain.
+Furthermore, some studies also suggest it helps support a healthy heart, lungs, and brain.

 Vitamin D Deficiency

 Among the more severe results of vitamin D deficiency are rickets in children as well as osteomalacia in adults.
-Both are characterised by loss of mineral from the bones and result in skeletal deformities such as bowed legs, retarded growth and inadequate mineralisation of tooth enamel and dentin.
+Both are characterised by loss of minerals from the bones and result in skeletal deformities such as bowed legs, retarded growth, and inadequate mineralisation of tooth enamel and dentin.
 The link between vitamin D deficiency and the onset of osteoporosis in the elderly has been widely studied.